 The 340B Drug Pricing Program is a key component of the patchwork federal support essential hospitals rely on to meet their safety net mission.
 Congress established the 340B program to enable essential hospitals and other covered entities “to stretch scarce Federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.”
 With their 340B savings, essential hospitals have the financial flexibility to tailor services and programs to their community’s unique challenges at nearly no cost to taxpayers.

-Damaging drug company actions and a delay in repayment of Medicare Part B cuts the U.S. Supreme Court deemed unlawful threaten to weaken 340B.
-Congress must act now to defend the program.
-We urge lawmakers to direct HHS and CMS to swiftly develop and implement a remedy that promptly repays 340B hospitals the difference between what they previously were paid and the legal amount, with interest and without harming other hospitals.
+We urge lawmakers to direct the Department of Health and Human Services and CMS to swiftly finalize and implement a remedy that promptly repays 340B hospitals the difference between what they previously were paid and the legal amount, without recouping money from hospitals to achieve budget neutrality.

 The 340B program continues to work as Congress intended.
 America’s Essential Hospitals urges Congress and the administration to protect the 340B program and ensure all stakeholders comply with the law.